 Whether you’re craving traditional fish and chips, or you’d rather sample something from one of the many other cuisines represented, you’re sure to stay satisfied on a trip to this vibrant city.

-I’ve lost count of the number of weekends I’ve spent in London, but I can certainly tell you all about the best spots to visit, from the top bars and restaurants, to some of the city’s hidden gems.
+I’ve lost count of the number of weekends I’ve spent in London, but I can certainly tell you all about the best spots to visit, from the top bars, restaurants and cafes, to some of the city’s hidden gems.
 So, let’s get stuck in and discover what to do in London in two days.

 Weekend In London (Suggested Itinerary)